l7mp/stunner/README.md

 var pc = new RTCPeerConnection(ICE_config);
 ```

-Note that STUNner comes with a [small Node.js
+Note that STUNner comes with a built-in [authentication
-library](https://www.npmjs.com/package/@l7mp/stunner-auth-lib) that simplifies generating ICE
+service](https://github.com/l7mp/stunner-auth-service) that can be used to generate a complete ICE
-configurations and STUNner credentials in the application server.
+configuration for reaching STUNner through a [HTTP REST API](docs/AUTH.md).

 ## Tutorials